pulseengine/mcp/README.md

 This framework provides everything you need to build production-ready MCP servers in Rust.
 It's been developed and proven through a real-world home automation server with 30+ tools that successfully integrates with MCP Inspector, Claude Desktop, and HTTP clients.

+**🎉 MCP 2025-11-25 Support** - Full implementation of the latest MCP specification including Tasks, Tool Calling in Sampling, and Enhanced Elicitation!

-**🎉 NEW: MCP Apps Extension Support** - First production Rust framework supporting [SEP-1865](https://github.com/modelcontextprotocol/modelcontextprotocol/pull/1865) for interactive HTML user interfaces!
+**🖼️ MCP Apps Extension Support** - First production Rust framework supporting [SEP-1865](https://github.com/modelcontextprotocol/modelcontextprotocol/pull/1865) for interactive HTML user interfaces!

 ## What is MCP?